 Sarepta’s gene therapy program in development uses distinct but similar technology for 6 of the most common subtypes of LGMD, types 2A, 2E, 2D, 2B, 2C, and 2L, representing over 70% of all known LGMDs.
 Each investigational candidate in development targets a specific genetic defect that plays a critical role in muscle cell structure and function.

 The goal of gene therapy is to deliver to the affected muscles a functional copy of the defective gene that is specific to the subtype of LGMD.

-Louise Rodino-Klapac, Ph.D, our Senior Vice President, Gene Therapy is renowned for her work in molecular genetics and gene therapy.
+Louise Rodino-Klapac, Ph.D, Executive Vice President and Chief Scientific Officer, is renowned for her work in molecular genetics and gene therapy.
 Her pioneering research is the foundation for five of our investigational limb-girdle muscular dystrophy (LGMD) programs.
 Hear from Dr. Rodino-Klapac about LGMD, the importance of knowing your subtype and the basics of gene therapy.

 There are more than 30 forms of limb-girdle muscular dystrophies.
 Sarepta is targeting 6 of some of the most prevalent and severe LGMD subtypes: 2A, 2B, 2C, 2D, 2E and 2L.